cutecatsandvirtualmachines/cutecatsandvirtualmachines.github.io/_posts/2023-09-17-protect-against-dma.md

 Everyone but cheaters, especially DMA cheaters.
 This technology can be used by anti-cheats to protect their games.
 The only requirement is to lock the protect pages in RAM by using VirtualLock (or NtVirtualLock in kernel, not exported).

-### Why are you posting this?
-I hate DMA providers, have a good rest of your lives without your pasteware :)

 ### Contact me
 If you are a researcher or a representative for an anti-cheat company, and are interested in working with, or hiring me, feel free to contact me on my brand new email: cutecatsandvirtualmachines@gmail.com